PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_blocks.md

 We can begin to see the Gray-Scott diffusion-reaction patterns in the CellBlender simulation, but it is clear that significant computing power is needed to get the same results as the discrete methods.
 In our Jupyter Notebook demo, a clear pattern emerges on a grid which requires less than a minute on most modern computers.
 The CellBlender simulation requires a dramatically higher computing cost.

 **TO COMPEAU**: Should we rephrase the above to also point out that the jupyter notebook is using the Gray-Scott model, and running this model in a discrete space is computationally easier than what we did in CellBlender?

 <iframe width="640" height="360" src="../assets/gs_movie.gif" frameborder="0" allowfullscreen></iframe>
 Gray-Scott from our tutorial using parameters f = 0.034, k = 0.061
-{: .text-center}
+{: style="font-size: medium;"}

 <iframe width="640" height="360" src="../assets/0_Bgs_movie.gif" frameborder="0" allowfullscreen></iframe>
-Expanding the size of the simulation and adding new predator locations to our Gray-Scott tutorial {: .text-center}
+Expanding the size of the simulation and adding new predator locations to our Gray-Scott tutorial {: style="font-size: medium;"}

 With the same reaction parameters, we can achieve the nearly the same patterns even using different simulation software.
 Below, we see Gray-Scott run with the same parameters as our previous video above: f = 0.034, k = 0.061

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/6uOSoc7Ukfw" frameborder="0" allowfullscreen></iframe>
 Gray-Scott simulation by Robert Munafo[^robert]
-{: .text-center}
+{: style="font-size: medium;"}

 [Next lesson](conclusion){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}